etrago.cluster package

 None.

-etrago.cluster.snapshot.tsam_cluster(timeseries_df, typical_periods=10, how='daily', extremePeriodMethod='None', segmentation=False, segment_no=10, segm_hoursperperiod=24)[source]
+etrago.cluster.temporal.tsam_cluster(timeseries_df, typical_periods=10, how='daily', extremePeriodMethod='None', segmentation=False, segment_no=10, segm_hoursperperiod=24)[source]

 Conducts the clustering of the snapshots for temporal aggregation with the respecting method.